By The Hospitable Team

 Should you cancel your Airbnb bookings?
 Should you refund your guests if they decide to cancel their stay?
 Is there a particular Airbnb hurricane policy that may apply to these circumstances?
 Let’s find out.

-Airbnb has an Extenuating Circumstances Policy that explains how cancellations are handled when unforeseen events beyond your control arise after booking.
-Such events make it impracticable or illegal to complete your reservation.
-The Extenuating Circumstances Policy takes precedence over Airbnb’s standard cancellation policies.
+Airbnb has the Major Disruptive Events Policy that took effect on June 6, 2024.
+It explains how cancellations are handled when unforeseen large-scale events beyond your control arise after booking.
+Such events prevent or legally prohibit the completion of a reservation.
+Then, the Major Disruptive Events Policy may apply.

-Guests impacted by the events covered by this policy can cancel their reservation and receive a cash refund or travel credit.
-As to hosts, they can also cancel bookings without adverse consequences.
-But, depending on the circumstances, your calendar may be blocked for the dates of the canceled reservation.
+Guests impacted by the events covered by this Policy can cancel their reservation and receive a cash refund or travel credit regardless of the reservation’s cancellation policy.
+As to hosts, they can also cancel bookings without fees or other adverse consequences.
+But your listing’s calendar will be blocked for the dates of the canceled reservation.

 Airbnb has set clear terms to ensure the refund process can go smoothly and be as easy as possible for you as a host, saving you time and effort.
 But you can also go one step further and streamline all your operations using all-in-one vacation rental management software like Hospitable.